Bambuu/intermediate-react/part3/src/assignments/assignment-1.md

 # ASSIGNMENT 1 - LISTENING FOR THE SCROLLS

-React lets us reuse both visual components, but also logic.
-In this exercise we'll try implementing some behaviour, and then using a Higher-Order Component (HOC) to achieve the same result.
+In this exercise we'll try implementing some behaviour, and next exercise we'll use a HOC to achieve the same result.

 ## EXERCISE A:
-Switch to the part 2 directory in your console and run "npm start" (If you get a ENOENT error, try running "npm install" first)
+Switch to the part 2 directory in your console and run "npm start" *If you get a `ENOENT` error, try running "npm install" first*

 ## EXERCISE B:
 We want to make the background of the document